-According to the Department of Agriculture, Trade and Consumer Protection, landlords CANNOT charge for routine carpet cleaning - no matter what.
-Even in the following cases, your landlord cannot legally charge your security deposit: ATCP 134.06(3)(c)
+According to the Department of Agriculture, Trade and Consumer Protection, landlords CANNOT charge for routine carpet cleaning - either during the rental term or from a security deposit - no matter what the lease says.

-- Your lease requires that you pay for it when you move out
+- The lease requires that the tenant pay for carpet cleaning when they move out

-- Your lease states that you must provide a receipt showing that you had the carpets cleaned
+- The lease states that the tenant must provide a receipt showing that they had the carpets cleaned

-- Your lease says that you must pay for carpet cleaning when you move in
+- The lease says that the tenant must pay for carpet cleaning when they move in

-- Your lease says that the cost of carpet cleaning will be deducted from your security deposit
+- The lease says that the cost of carpet cleaning will be deducted from the tenant's security deposit

 - Any of the above rules are listed in a NONSTANDARD RENTAL PROVISION

-NOTE: A landlord may not withhold from a tenant's security deposit for routine painting or carpet cleaning where there is no unusual damage caused by the tenant.
+A landlord may only withhold from a tenant's security deposit for carpet cleaning where there is "unusual damage" caused by "tenant abuse" ATCP 134.06(3)(c).

-What Can I Do if the Landlord is Trying to Make Me Pay for Routine Carpet Cleaning?
+What Can A Tenant Do if their Landlord is Trying to Make Them Pay for Routine Carpet Cleaning?

-- File a written complaint with the Department of Agriculture, Trade and Consumer Protection at 1-800-422-7128 or by visiting their website.
+- File a written complaint with the Department of Agriculture, Trade and Consumer Protection.
+Do so by calling 1-800-422-7128 or by visiting their website.

 - Question: Does routine carpet cleaning at the end of a tenancy fall within the landlord's duty to keep the premises "in a reasonable state of repair" as prescribed in Wis.
 Stat.
 704.07(2)?

-Answer: No. "Landlord's statuatory duty to keep premises in a "reasonable state of repair" does not encompass routine carpet cleaning.
+- Answer: No. The landlord's statutory duty to keep premises in a "reasonable state of repair" does not encompass routine carpet cleaning.

 - Question: Would a provision requiring the tenant to pay for professional carpet cleaning, in the absence of negligence or improper use by the tenant, render a rental agreement void under Wis.
 Stat.
 704.44(8)?

-Finally, I note that the permissibility of provisions requiring tenants to arrange or pay for carpet cleaning at the termination of their tenancy does not mean that landlords can deduct carpet cleaning charges from the security deposit of a tenant who has failed to comply with such a provision.
-Under your agency's present rule, ATCP 134.06(3)(c), landlords are expressly prohibited from withholding security deposits "for normal wear and tear, or for other damages or losses for which the tenant cannot reasonably be held responsible under applicable law."
+Well, as the opinion also notes: "[...] the permissibility of provisions requiring tenants to arrange or pay for carpet cleaning at the termination of their tenancy does not mean that landlords can deduct carpet cleaning charges from the security deposit of a tenant who has failed to comply with such a provision.
+Under ATCP 134.06(3)(c), landlords are expressly prohibited from withholding security deposits 'for normal wear and tear, or for other damages or losses for which the tenant cannot reasonably be held responsible under applicable law.'
 The accompanying note cites carpet cleaning as an example of an impermissible basis for withholding a portion of a security deposit.
-My conclusion that carpet cleaning provisions are valid does not affect the prohibition against deducting carpet cleaning expenses from a tenant's security deposit as a means of enforcing such provisions.
+My conclusion that carpet cleaning provisions are valid does not affect the prohibition against deducting carpet cleaning expenses from a tenant's security deposit as a means of enforcing such provisions."